Table of Contents

 Sarah Dzikowicz received Essure in September 2006.
 She continued to have problems such as painful and heavy periods, unexplained weight gain, autoimmune conditions such as chronic fatigue syndrome, dental troubles, gastrointestinal complaints, and mental fog pertaining to the implant.
 Dzikowicz eventually had a vaginal hysterectomy to remove the implant in 2015, but she later learned that, despite the surgery, one Essure coil had managed to stay inside her body.
 The documentary, The Bleeding Edge, alerted her of the risk, and in 2020, she had it removed through another surgery.

 Measures Taken by the FDA after Essure Lawsuits

 The FDA is taking all possible measures it can to assure the safety of women by trying to understand the long-term complications of Essure.
 Thus, it can assist patients and healthcare professionals.
 The agency continues to gather long-term safety data from women who have received Essure, along with clinical data from post-market surveillance to do the analysis.

-The FDA noted that it had taken a number of actions with regards to Essure, both before and after it was taken off the market, including looking into patient complaints, ordering Bayer to conduct its post-market study, issuing guidance on the device, updating labeling to warn of risks, and ultimately restricting sales and distribution of Essure.
+The FDA noted that it had taken a number of actions with regard to Essure, both before and after it was taken off the market, including looking into patient complaints, ordering Bayer to conduct its post-market study, issuing guidance on the device, updating labeling to warn of risks, and ultimately restricting sales and distribution of Essure.
 This was done in order to ensure that any woman thinking about getting Essure receives and has complete access to information regarding the advantages and risks of the procedure.

-It has requested women who are still successfully having the implants in their bodies for years continue and is expected to collect the details of the long-term effects.
+It has requested women who are still successfully having implants in their bodies for years continue and is expected to collect the details of the long-term effects.
 It wants the women to undergo blood tests to assess whether there could be immunological reactions to the device and whether these findings are connected to the Essure-related illnesses that patients have experienced.